andrasq/node-microrest/MANUAL.md

 ### rest( [options] )

-Create a request handler app function that can work as a (simple) app.
+Create an http request handler app.
 The options are passed to `new Rest()`, described below.
+For a fully routed app with path parameters and multiple mw steps per route, pass in a router (see router.js below).
+Returns the app, which is just the decorated request handler function.

-The app function is called on every http request.
+The handler function is called on every http request.
 It reads the request body, and invokes the configured `processRequest` function that sends the response.

 The app has properties